-In this course students will learn the programming skills to design and build software, as well as have multiple experiences applying the Software Design Cycle.
-The course will give students opportunities to develop important twenty-first-century skills like collaborating, breaking a system down into components, working effectively with experts, and learning how to complete a project on time through iterative development.
-The culminating project in the course will have students work to solve a problem of their own choosing.
+In this course students learn the programming skills to design and build software, as well as have multiple experiences applying the Software Design Cycle.
+The course gives students opportunities to develop important twenty-first-century skills like collaborating with fellow developers, breaking a system down into components, and learning how to complete a project on time through iterative development.
+The culminating project in the course has students work to solve a problem of their own choosing.

 Offered fall or spring semester